WordPress/plugin-check/docs/creating-a-static-check.md

 ## Amending the check result object

-The check's `run()` method will hold all the logic to test the plugin and raise any warnings or errors that are found.
+The `run()` method of the check will encompass all the logic required to test the plugin and raise any warnings or errors that are detected.

 The run method accepts an instance of the `Check_Result` class which is used to add errors and warnings to the results list.

-The warnings and errors are added via the `add_message()` method which accepts 3 parameters.
+The warnings and errors are added using the `add_message()` method, which accepts three parameters.

-- `$error (bool)` - Whether the message is an error or warning.
-True for error, false for warning.
+- `$error (bool)` - Whether the message is an error or warning. `true` for error, `false` for warning.
 - `$message (string)` - The error/warning message.
-- `$args (array)` - Additional message arguements to add context.
+- `$args (array)` - Additional message arguments to add context.
-  - `$code (string)` - Violation code according to the message.
-Default empty string.
+  - `$code (string)` - The violation code associated with the message.
+Default is an empty string.
   - `$file (string)` - The file in which the message occurred.
 Default empty string (unknown file).
   - `$line (int)` - The line on which the message occurred.
 Default 0 (unknown line).
   - `$column (int)` - The column on which the message occurred.
 Default 0 (unknown column).

-In addition to adding messages, the `Check_Result` instance also provides access to the plugin's `Check_Context`.
-The plugin context is useful for getting the plugin's path and URL when performing checks.
+In addition to adding messages, the `Check_Result` instance also grants access to the plugin's `Check_Context` instance, which proves useful for retrieving the plugin's path and URL during check execution.

-Below is an example showing how to access the plugin context and add messages using the `Check_Result` instance.
+Below is an example demonstrating how to access the plugin context and add messages using the `Check_Result` instance.

 ```php
 /**